konflux-ci/release-service-catalog/tasks/push-rpm-manifests-to-pyxis/README.md

 | pyxisSecret | The kubernetes secret to use to authenticate to Pyxis.
 It needs to contain two keys: key and cert | No | - |
 | server | The server type to use.
 Options are 'production' and 'stage' | Yes | production |
 | concurrentLimit | The maximum number of images to be processed at once | Yes | 4 |

+## Changes in 0.1.1
+* multi-arch images are now properly supported